talubich/hedera-keygen-java/README.md

 You will require the following information in order to proceed

-* Your mainnet account number
+* Your mainnet account ID
 * Your current mainnet account public key in Hex Encoded format (302xxx)
 * Your current mainnet account private key in Hex Encoded format (302xxx)
 * The list of 22 or 24 recovery words from the wallet application, separated by spaces or commas